That meant many women who were used to a dosage of 10 mg would potentially have to make do with 5 mg in the future.

 Ambien has indeed had a great deal of testing by people – it’s the most popular sleeping pill available in many countries.
 And in 2011 in the United States, 44.8 million prescriptions were written for sleeping pills containing Zolpidem.

-With so much apparently safe usage of the higher Ambien dosage and other Zolpidem containing sleeping pills, how bad could the results of these simulation studies have been?
+With so much apparently safe usage of the higher Ambien dosage, how bad could the results of these simulation studies have been?

 Too much Ambien in the bloodstream the next morning